 14 “I tell you that this man, rather than the other, went home justified before God.
 For all those who exalt themselves will be humbled, and those who humble themselves will be exalted.”

 The reviled tax collector “went home justified before God” because he humbled himself before the Almighty and asked for mercy.
 He was obviously willing to repent—change his mind with the corresponding action.
 The Pharisee, on the other hand, did not go home justified before God.
 Why?
 Because he was arrogant and absurdly boasted of all his “great” religious works when he stood before the LORD at the Temple.
-This parable effectively illustrates the fundamental truth that I’ve been emphasizing throughout this article: “God opposes the proud but gives his grace to the humble.”
+This parable effectively illustrates the fundamental truth emphasized throughout this article: “God opposes the proud but gives his grace to the humble.”

 People need to hear how much God loves them.

 Absolutely.
 They need to hear how far God has bent over backwards, so to speak, to reconcile lost, sinful humanity.
-This is the extremist example of loving one’s enemies — suffering horribly and dying for them; in this case in the hope of reconciling with them and providing eternal life (2 Corinthians 5:18-20).
+This is the extremist example of loving one’s enemies — suffering horribly and dying for them; in this case, in the hope of reconciling with them and providing eternal life (2 Corinthians 5:18-20).
 And, yes, apart from redemption lost humanity are enemies of God (Romans 5:10), which isn’t to say that every unsaved soul is frothing at the mouth with malevolent evil.